erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 All Offsec certification exams are proctored, you will need to sit and connect to your given proctoring software 15 minutes before your exam.
 Do NOT forget to have a valid ID for yourself which will be checked by the proctor.

 As I have used Ubuntu Linux on my exam, I was afraid of Offsec support on proctoring software and asked support about it.
 They gave me testing accounts and the official guide for proctoring software but it was quite easy.
-It's just a chrome extension from official Google extensions page (no firefox support).
+It's just a chrome extension from official Google extensions page (no Firefox support).
 You will sign in to the software, share your screen(s) and that's all.

 Once you get you VPN connection pack and connect to it, read the exam portal carefully.

-During the exam, you will be able to use whatever you can find on internet, take a look at your notes, watch tutorials on youtube or different places.
+During the exam, you will be able to use whatever you can find on internet, take a look at your notes, watch tutorials on Youtube or different places.
 Some tools that are not allowed on exam such as sqlmap are already listed in the [exam FAQ](https://www.offensive-security.com/faq/).
 Since this is going to be a 24 hour long exam, you are expected and allowed to take breaks, just let the proctor know before moving away from your desk and wait for confirmation.
 Once you are back, tell it to your proctor.
 You can take long breaks for eating and even sleeping.
 If you need a long break, tell it to your proctor, you may be asked to close your webcam.
 You should be alone on the room you are taking exam but if someone gets in the room, it won't cause you to get disqualified but Offsec states it will be noted.
 There is no need to worry for this rule since if kids gets in, it won't cause any damage and elders will know why they shouldn't.

 It is your responsibility to have sustained power and internet connection.
 You may however move to a different place during your exam if you need to, so don't stress it much.
 I should say, I had long electricity breaks for 2 days in a row before my exam but it's fixed by the night.